About ICOR

 Building the ICOR Community and a Culture of Change

-There is a growing recognition that open research practices lead to more collaboration and faster and better outcomes as reflected in reports from UNESCO, the UN, governments, funders and institutions.
-Yet there is not a lot of evidence that can inform policy makers and implementation initiatives.
-Most initiatives are not conducted with the goal of collecting data on the impact of open research policies and practices.
-And connecting open research to improved collaboration and improved outcomes is challenging.
-Even when projects are designed and funded to involve transdisciplinary and multi-institutional teams, there are no coordinated incentives and rewards for open behaviors and collaboration.
-And while there is a growing number of inventive technologies and processes that support the practice of open science, these are generally disconnected and sometimes even in competition with one another.
+There is growing recognition that open research practices lead to more collaboration and faster, better outcomes as reflected in reports from UNESCO, the UN, governments, funders, and institutions.
+Yet scant evidence and best practices have emerged that can inform policy and research initiatives.
+Most research programs are not designed with the goal of collecting data on the impact of open research, nor are there coordinated incentives and rewards for open behaviors and collaboration.
+And while there is a growing number of inventive technologies and processes that support the practice of open science, these are generally disconnected and sometimes in competition.

 Initial steps